planetfederal/gxp/src/doc/tutorial/basic/viewer.rst

 Creating a Viewer
 =================
-The central object in the architecture of gxp is a sdk.viewer.
+The central object in the architecture of gxp is a gxp.Viewer.
 A viewer basically combines a map panel with tools, but it can do much more than that.
 By default a viewer will fill up the whole  viewport.
-The main configuration options for a sdk.viewer are:
+The main configuration options for a gxp.Viewer are:

 * proxy: The proxy to use in order to bypass the same origin policy when accessing remote resources through JavaScript.
+Only needed when external resources (i.e. from outside the OpenGeo Suite instance that your app lives in) are used.
 Will be set as OpenLayers.ProxyHost.
 * portalItems: The items to add to the portal, in addition to the map panel the viewer will create automatically.
 * portalConfig: Configuration object for the wrapping container (usually an